-At home, I call this "Egg and Chickpeas" because the truth is, you can make with or without the sausage and just about any green can be substituted for the kale (chard, spinach.)
-You could also make it with cauliflower or broccoli, too.
+At home, I call this "Egg and Chickpeas" because the truth is, you can make it with or without the sausage and just about any green can be substituted for the kale (like chard or spinach).
+You could also make it with cauliflower or broccoli!
 Potatoes would make it even heartier, so perhaps best for fall and winter months.
-I suppose you could even switch out the chickpeas for another bean such as black beans or a white bean such as cannellini.
+I suppose you could even switch out the chickpeas for another bean, such as black beans or cannellini beans.
 But I highly recommend trying it just as it is first.

-The Ingredients.
 You can certainly make this with canned chickpeas and even frozen spinach.
-Your egg and sausage can be supermarket bought and that would be fine, too.
-But I must confess, I feel part of the reason this is so good is that I cooked the chickpeas from scratch, got my pasture-raised chicken eggs at the farmers' market and a bunch of fresh kale there, too.
+Your egg and sausage can be supermarket-bought and that would be fine, too.
+But I must confess, I feel part of the reason this is so good is that I cooked the chickpeas from scratch, got my pasture-raised chicken eggs at the farmers market, and picked up a bunch of fresh kale there, too.
 And my sausage came from a reputable butcher that uses local, sustainable meat and makes them in-house.
 Still, with all those so-called fancy ingredients, I reckon this dish came in at about $3.00 per serving.
-And it was a good, fill-me-up kind of serving too.
+And it was a good, fill-me-up kind of serving, too.

-Vegetarian?
 You can definitely make this without the sausage, thus making it vegetarian.
 I would recommend adding a bit more salt and olive oil and adding some harissa or other hot sauce to add spice.
-If you want spice, that is.
+(If you want spice, that is.)
 You can also use one of those vegetarian sausages, like Soyrizo, if you're so inclined.
-The only way to make this vegan is to also eliminate the egg which would so alter the character of the dish that I cannot recommend a vegan version.
+The only way to make this vegan is to also eliminate the egg, which would so alter the character of the dish that I cannot recommend a vegan version.
 I would love to hear your suggestions, though.

 Kale, Chickpeas, and Sausage with Oven-Baked Egg